ionut-c/killzakeyboard/README.md

 Backlog
 =====
-- Discuss about saving sound settings (separate cookie or THE cookie)
 - Discuss about Pause and Pause on Escape keypress
 - Discuss whether or not the settings menu should be available while playing.